bakpakin/Fennel/tutorial.md

 (myprint ":D " :d :e :f)
 ```

-Varargs are scoped differently than other variables as well - they are only
+Varargs are scoped differently than other variables as well - they are
-accessible to the function in which they are created.
+only accessible to the function in which they are created.
+Unlike
+normal values, functions cannot close over them.
 This means that the
-following code will NOT work, as the varargs in the inner function are out of
+following code will NOT work, as the varargs in the inner function are
-scope.
+out of scope.

 ```fennel
 (fn badcode [...]
   (fn []
     (print ...)))
 ```

-You can read [more detailed coverage of some of the problems with `...` and multiple values][18]
-here.

 ## Strict global checking